eVisas

 The Department for Work and Pensions and the National Health Service in England and Wales can securely access the immigration status of people with eVisas when they seek to claim benefits or access healthcare.

-The Home Office has set up 24/7 passenger support helpline which opened on 31 December 2024 to assist with any issues relating to travelling on eVisas, problems with your UKVI account, or to resolve issues with carriers.
+The Home Office has set up 24/7 passenger support helpline to assist with issues relating to eVisas, UKVI account problems, or carrier queries.
 The helpline number is 0800 876 6921 (free) or 0203 337 0927.

 You can find further information about how to report eVisa issues to the Home Office in this eVisa Bust Card created by the3million and Migrants Organise.